UBC-Solar/Legacy-Telemetry-Interface/README.md

-# proto-telemetry-interface
+# Telemetry-Interface
-Personal prototyping platform for developing the Telemetry Interface for UBC Solar
+Data visualization interface for UBC Solar's Daybreak vehicle

 To set up this project locally,